dhiego22/gentle/README.md

 GENTLE is a user friendly Streamlit application that can generate features from TCR repertoire data, use feature selection algorithms to identify features with high predictive power and also create fast machine learning models.
 Gentle also allows you to download dataframes, networks and classifier models for further analyses.

+The GENTLE web application can be accessed on https://share.streamlit.io/dhiego22/gentle/main/gentle.py

 ## Running with Virtualenv

 Inside the main folder, type the following commands: